hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 Scottish mine in the early nineteenth century (Corbis).](https://raw.githubusercontent.com/hdgroup/picasso/main/2023/energy-and-civilization/10752_005_fig_001.jpg)

-## Box 5.2 _An Inquiry Into the Condition of the Women Who Carry Coals Under Ground in Scotland, Known by the Name of BEARERS_ {.featuretitle}
+Box 5.2 _An Inquiry Into the Condition of the Women Who Carry Coals Under Ground in Scotland, Known by the Name of BEARERS_

 This was the title of the addition to _A General View of the Coal Trade in Scotland,_ published in 1812; here are the key findings (Bald 1812,